GabiNamu/Hogwarts/README.md

 # TrybeWarts

-TrybeWarts is a project made only for study porpuse for practice some form in react. this application has:
+TrybeWarts is a project made only for study porpuse.
+This is a form application and has:

 - login page;
 - form page;